-The main judgmental elements included in the impairment for individual identifiable impaired loans and advances are: timely identification of impairment triggers;
+The main judgmental elements included in the impairment for individual identifiable impaired loans and advances are:

-expected future cash flows;

-the discount rate; and

-the value of the corresponding collateral.
+- timely identification of impairment triggers; - expected future cash flows; - the discount rate; and - the value and recoverability of the corresponding collateral.

-For the Acier loan portfolio the specific impairment provision is determined per individual client.
+For the Acier loan portfolio the specific impairment provision is determined on an individual loan basis.
 For the regular Achmea Bank portfolio parameters are applied based on historical data.